tzebrowski/ObdMetrics/README.md

 </details>

+## Supported devices

+Framework has been verified against following OBD adapters.

+* ELM 1.5
+* ELM 2.2

+## Verified against

+Framework has been verified against following ECU.

+* MED 17.3.1
+* MED 17.5.5
+* EDC 15.x

 ## Installation

 ### Android

-In order to add `obd-metrics` dependency to the Android project, `build.gradle` descriptors must be altered as specified bellow.
+In order to add `obd-metrics` dependency to the Android project, `build.gradle` descriptors (2) must be altered as specified bellow.

 Main `build.gradle`